LHernZ/startup/Readme.md

   will need to do this after reboot will need to add the docker group `sudo groupadd docker` and `sudo usermod -aG docker $USER`

+* Need to setup stow for dotfiles management first of all, start working on nvim setup to rampup development ASAP